MylesBorins/theremax/posts/audio.md

 ---

 >###You got yourself a stew
 >The dsp for this project was assembled by taking parts from a number of different libraries.
-An fdn reverb from Faust (the model of which you can see below), a bi-quad filter from stk, butterworth lopass coefficients from Flocking, audio processing from rt-audio, and the MCD api as the glue to bind it all together
+An fdn reverb from Faust (the model of which you can see below), a bi-quad filter from stk, butterworth lopass coefficients from Flocking, audio processing from rt-audio, and the MCD api as the glue to bind it all together.

 ---